Last updated on January 25th, 2026 at 08:33 am

 7 Tokyo Hotel Booking Tips

-1. Tokyo hotels are very popular not only with foreign tourists.
-Local Japanese tourists from all over their country love visiting their capital city also.
-With rooms in high demand, especially during peak travel seasons (check out the info graph below) you should book one to two months in advance to be sure to lock in the price.
+- Tokyo hotels are very popular not only with foreign tourists.
+Local Japanese tourists from all over their country also love visiting their capital city.
+With rooms in high demand, especially during peak travel seasons (check out the info graph below), you should book one to two months in advance to be sure to lock in the price.

-2. If the hotel you pick doesn’t include breakfast in the room rate but charges around $10USD extra you might consider paying that extra money for breakfast.
+- If the hotel you pick doesn’t include breakfast in the room rate but charges around $10USD extra, you might consider paying that extra money for breakfast.
 More about that below.

-3. Always pick a hotel within walking distance of JR Train Station and Metro Train Station.
+- Always pick a hotel within walking distance of a JR Train Station and a Metro Train Station.
 Frequent travel by metered taxi is too expensive in Tokyo.
-Trains and buses are the way to go to save money on transportation.
+Trains and buses are the most cost-effective way to travel.

-4. You can save extra money by walking to Tokyo attractions if possible.
-I often stroll from Shinjuku to Shibuya.
-Or from Ginza to Tokyo Station.
+- You can save extra money by walking to Tokyo attractions if possible.
+I often stroll from Shinjuku to Shibuya, or from Ginza to Tokyo Station.
 Exploring the main avenues and side streets of Tokyo is fun!
-The sidewalks are wide and street signs are in English.
+The sidewalks are wide and the street signs are in English.
 Strolling through Tokyo is a joy.

-5. First-timers visiting Japan are going to be shocked about the size of Japanese hotel rooms.
-Most of the recommended Tokyo hotels I reviewed and recommend below, range from 11-17 square meters.
-They were mainly designed for Japanese solo business travelers who pack light for overnight stays.
-Which doesn’t offer a lot of space for foreign tourist and their larger-sized pieces of luggage.
+- First-timers visiting Japan are going to be shocked by the size of Japanese hotel rooms.
+Most of the recommended Tokyo hotels I reviewed and recommend below range from 11 to 17 square meters.
+They were mainly designed for Japanese solo business travelers who pack light for overnight stays, which doesn’t offer a lot of space for foreign tourists and their larger-sized pieces of luggage.
 But every hotel type in Tokyo has a coin-operated laundry room with a washer and dryer.
-So you don’t need to pack too many clothes as you can wash them when needed.
+So you don’t need to pack too many clothes, as you can wash them when needed.

-6. I cannot stress this enough, that if you are a non-smoker you must remember to book a room on a non-smoking floor.
-Here I recommend finding hotel discounts in Tokyo and make hotel reservations through Agoda.com.
-I personally use both websites to find hotel discounts in Japan and they give you the option of booking smoking and non-smoking rooms.
+- I cannot stress this enough, if you are a non-smoker, you must remember to book a room on a non-smoking floor.
+Here, I recommend finding hotel discounts in Tokyo and making hotel reservations through Agoda.com.
+I personally use both websites to find hotel discounts in Japan, and they give you the option of booking smoking and non-smoking rooms.

-7. Tokyo hotels have differing check in and check out hours.
-Most budget hotels have no reception service past 10pm.
-Which makes checking in rather difficult if you arrive late into the night.
-So be sure to notify any Tokyo hotels you’re planning to stay in your expected check-in time.
+- Tokyo hotels have differing check in and check out schedules.
+Most budget hotels have no reception service past 10pm, which makes checking in rather tricky if you arrive late at night.
+So be sure to notify any Tokyo hotels you’re planning to stay in of your expected check-in time.

 Should I Book a Tokyo Hotel Room with Breakfast – Or Not?

-Depending on the hotel it could be about $10USD to $20USD per guests.
-If you see breakfast included for an additional $10USD I think it is totally worth it.
+Depending on the hotel, it could be about $10USD to $20USD per guest.
+If you see breakfast included for an additional $10USD I think it is worth it.

-Breakfast inside a Japanese hotel is usually a Western style breakfast with scrambled eggs, salads, sausage or bacon and plenty of bread for toast.
-There’s also a little bit of Asian dishes like congee and curry with rice.
+Breakfast inside a Japanese hotel is usually a Western-style breakfast with scrambled eggs, salads, sausage or bacon, and plenty of bread for toast.
+There are also a few Asian dishes, such as congee and curry with rice.

-Personally, I always choose a room with breakfast option as long as it’s around $10USD.
-Any more than that it’s better to grab some eats outside.
+I always choose a room with a breakfast option as long as it’s around $10USD—any more than that, it’s better to grab some eats outside.

-The reason why is I can eat a lot.
-Every time I’m staying at a hotel in Japan with breakfast I stuff myself to the point I’m able to skip lunch.
+The reason is that I can eat a lot.
+Every time I stay at a hotel in Japan with breakfast, I end up stuffing myself to the point where I can skip lunch.
 And eating two full meals out at a restaurant in Tokyo can be rather costly.

-And during lunch times in afternoon you may have to wait for seating.
-And waiting around is the same as wasting time exploring the amazing city of Tokyo.
+And during lunch times in the afternoon, you may have to wait for a seat.
+Waiting around is essentially the same as wasting time, especially when you could be exploring Tokyo’s fabulous city.

 FIVE BEST HOTELS IN SHINJUKU FOR FIRST TIME VISITORS